Firestorm980/Hijax/README.md

 - It is an external link (By comparing the host/domain of the current URL and the target, should do default behavior)
 - It is determined to be the same as the current page (in which case loading is redundant)

 This should get rid of most undesired behavior with links and UX.
+Note though that it does miss certain links that could be on your site pointing to assets such as media files.
+In such cases you should use the selector specified in the `exclude` option.

 #### Tested On ####